Rare Things for a Rare Life

 Attention remained on her father who pleaded for alternatives.

-In the cramped confines of the cottage, Rebekah’s bounding pulse echoed her fear of imminent discovery as she noticed her mother, Oma, crouched behind the open door clutching Sarah.
+In the cramped confines of the cottage, Rebekah’s bounding pulse echoed her fear of imminent discovery as she noticed her mother, Oma, crouched behind the open door, clutching Sarah.

 Closing the distance with a quick stride, Rebekah enfolded Sarah in a fierce embrace as Oma released her with a knowing look.
 The muted light darkened the lines of concern etched into Rebekah’s face.
 Her fingers brushed away Sarah’s tears.
 “Listen to me.
 Run to the woods, to the blackberries.
 Be invisible, like your da showed you.
 Hide there until I come find you.
 It is an important mission.”